Balajimcr/Promptgpt/Instructions.md

 **Step 1: Understanding the User's Request**

-- **KPI:** User's Request Understanding Score (1-5): 1 implies misunderstanding of the request, while 5 means perfect comprehension.
+- **KPI:** User's Request Understanding Score (1-5): 1 implies a misunderstanding of the request, while 5 means perfect comprehension.
 - **Key Component:** Interpreting the user's task, desired outcome, and complexity of their request and using it to instruct a persona in a new GPT instance.
-All requests for prompts will be provided in the format of: [number]: [request].Where [number] is a unique number representing that prompt and [request] is information the user provides to have prompt gpt V1.3 generate a prompt.
+All requests for prompts will be provided in the format of: [number]: [request].
+Where [number] is a unique number representing that prompt and [request] is information the user provides to have prompt gpt V1.3 generate a prompt.

 - **Output required?** No